Take your passion for architecture to the next level

 - Winner of ten student “Spirit of Place” awards.

-- Master of Architecture (2 year) program
+- PATH A: Master of Architecture (2 years) program

-- Master of Architecture (3 year) program
+- PATH B: Master of Architecture (3 years) program

-- Master of Science in Sustainable Design
+PATH C - Master of Architecture + Master of Science in Net Zero Design

-Within the graduate program the school also offers five areas of concentration for more focused specialization.
+Within the graduate program, the school also offers five areas of concentration for more focused specialization.
 Students enrolled in the Master of Architecture program, as well as those in the Master of Architectural Studies program, pursue a concentration in one of five areas including Sacred Space/Cultural Studies, Technology and Media in Architecture and Interiors, Real Estate Development, Urban Practice, and Classical Architecture and Urbanism.

 Curriculum and Interdisciplinary Approach

 The graduate architecture and planning curriculum at The Catholic University of America offers a range of advanced programs and concentrations for students committed to becoming stewards of the social, natural, and built environment.
-Developed around the philosophy that successful stewardship comes from the collaboration between design professionals, policy and science experts, and members of the community, CUArch graduate programs take an interdisciplinary approach that builds on the University’s rich heritage as a graduate and research center.
+Developed around the philosophy that successful stewardship comes from the collaboration between design professionals, policy and science experts, and members of the community, our graduate programs take an interdisciplinary approach that builds on the University’s rich heritage as a graduate and research center.

 All concentrations build upon the core architecture curriculum.
-This prepares students to take the professional architecture license exam, while providing an opportunity for specialization and customization of graduate degrees.
-Students conclude their studies with a capstone studio or independent thesis project, pulling together a solid foundation in architecture and personalized, self-defined study.
+This prepares students to take the professional architecture license exam while providing an opportunity for specialization and customization of graduate degrees.
+Students conclude their studies with a capstone studio or independent thesis project, pulling together a solid foundation in architecture and personalized self-defined study.